Patotking12/sBTC-Bridge/README.md

 3. Provide your STX address in the "STX Address" field.

 4. Click the "Withdraw BTC" button.
-(This step is awaiting the API endpoint.)
+(This step is awaiting the API endpoint.
+And the Stacks Python library to be able to sign messages)

 5. The withdrawal process will be initiated.